 My mom used to say “nothing good ever happens after midnight” and I’m inclined to believe her.
 Here’s what I mean.

 One of my most horrible memories while being on call was having to chase a guy down for payment.
-I had already been called out twice that night and both times were false alarms.
-One was a stranded motorist, who, at the last minute decided to get a ride and leave her car till the morning.
-The other was a police call that canceled.
-So I went back purgatory waiting for the phone to ring.
+I had already been called out twice that night, and both times were false alarms.
+One was a stranded motorist who, at the last minute, decided to get a ride and leave her car till the morning.
+The other was a police call that was canceled.
+So I went back to purgatory, waiting for the phone to ring.

-When I arrived I found an all-night, off-campus college party, and a girl who needed a winch-out.
-I completed the job and was collecting my fee when I heard the familiar sound of wheels spinning in mud.
+When I arrived, I found an all-night, off-campus college party and a girl who needed a winch-out.
+I completed the winching job and was collecting my fee when I heard the familiar sound of wheels spinning in the mud.

-Needless to say I was summoned to help.
+Needless to say, I was summoned to help pull that guy out as well.
 About an hour later, due to the difficulty of a car being too close, I was finally able to get this car out too.

 I punched the numbers in as usual, but his card wouldn’t work on my phone.

-It was nearly 6:00am by then and I was beat.
-There was a bank across the street so I suggested he go over there.
+It was nearly 6:00 am by then, and I dog tired.
+There was a bank across the street, so I suggested he go over there.